Welcome to Reception!

 Find out what your child will be learning this academic year.

-The adults that will support the learning in Reception this year are: Mrs Evans, Mrs Griffiths, Mrs Moss, Mrs Simpson, Mrs Peace and Mrs Dewhurst.
-The children in Mrs Griffiths’ class are known as RG and Mrs Moss and Mrs Simpson’s class are known as RMS.
+The adults that will support the learning in Reception this year are: Mrs Evans, Mrs Griffiths, Mrs Robertson, Mrs Peace, Mrs Dewhurst and Mrs Johnson.
+The children in Mrs Griffiths’ class are known as RG and Mrs Evans’ and Mrs Robertson’s class are known as RER.
 During the day the children have the opportunity to access all areas of learning across both classroom areas and will soon become familiar with all the adults.
 During focussed group activities they may be taught by any of the adults in Reception.

 Early Years Curriculum

-At this stage our main focus is learning through play.
-We plan fun activities inside and out, for the children to develop skills, concepts and knowledge.
+At this stage, our main focus is learning through play and ensuring the children settle back into school feeling happy, safe and confident.
+We plan fun activities inside and outside for the children to develop skills, concepts and knowledge.
 We encourage children to explore and find out about the World around them and answer their questions as they arise.
 Important social skills are developed e.g. turn-taking, sharing and communication through the activities that the children choose.
 Physical development is a key aspect of the curriculum and usually takes place outside in all weathers.
-Children need a warm waterproof coat with a hood and sensible black shoes.
+Children need a warm waterproof coat with a hood and sensible black shoes, they can fasten themselves.
 We like to work closely with families as you know your children best and what interests them most.

 Developing early reading skills and phonics is a priority in Reception.
 Early concepts about print e.g. pointing to words left to right; knowing the difference between a letter, a word and a sentence are key to reading success.
 Each child has their own reading book to share at home which they need to bring in every day.
 We encourage parents to spend at least five minutes a day reading at home and talking about the book.
 Reading a book daily builds confidence and fluency.